Born. Plantation, Florida, 1974

 He is an artist, writer, gallerist, and cultural worker.

-Lives and works in Montreal, Quebec.
+Lives and works in Montreal, Quebec and New Orleans, Louisiana.

 I am a cultural worker.
 I am interested in the role of art in the community and how art can impact communities.
 I am also interested in the role of art in people’s lives.
 My practice includes art making, community organizing, writing and publishing.